 5 C’s of Marketing (Company, Customers, Competitors, Collaborators, and Climate) are useful in analyzing five key areas of a successful and well-defined marketing plan.
+Each element contributes important insights that can help create winning marketing strategies,

 What are the 5 C’s of Marketing?